NgHuyn/Automated-Data-Pipeline-Platform-for-Movie-Analytics/README.md

 ### Project Structure
 - **Data Sources**:
   - **IMDB**: Provides user reviews for aspect-based analysis.
-  - **TMDB**: Supplies metadata, including genres, cast, crew, and popularity scores.
+  - **TMDB**: Supplies metadata, including genres, cast, crew, revenue, and popularity...

 - **Data Pipeline**:
   1. **Extract**: Fetch reviews from IMDB and metadata from TMDB.
   2. **Transform**: Clean, preprocess, and enhance data using Python scripts.
   3. **Load**: Store transformed data into PostgreSQL for analysis and visualization.

-- **Visualization**:
-  Leverage Power BI to design insightful dashboards, enabling stakeholders to explore trends and sentiment dynamics visually.

 ### Design Architecture
 This project integrates modern tools for a seamless data pipeline: